tbnorth/git_for_r/git_for_r.md

    - Unlimited private repositories
    - Sharing with public harder, can create guest accounts

- - EPA has an Organisation on the public GitHub site, https://github.com/USEPA
+ - EPA has an Organization on the public GitHub site, https://github.com/USEPA

    - Can request private repositories, somewhat limiting
    - Easy to share with public